How WEIRD is Usable Privacy and Security Research? (Extended Version): Our Detailed Screening and Coding Rules

 \subsection{Screening with Search Queries}

 In Phase--2 of our review process, we filtered papers with the search queries as described in Section~\ref{section:Review Process}.
-We initially considered utilizing the search function of digital libraries but decided not to utilize them because we found that the search function of the ACM digital library failed to function accurately.
-Specifically, it missed the papers that met the criteria.
-For the conferences that published PDF files on the conference website, we downloaded the PDF files of all accepted papers with at least a 10-second interval.
-For the conferences whose papers are stored in digital libraries, which strictly prohibit bots, we manually downloaded the PDF files.
+We initially considered utilizing the search function of digital libraries but decided not to because we found that the search function of the ACM Digital Library failed to function accurately.
+Specifically, it missed some papers that meet the criteria.
+For the conferences that published PDF files on their websites, we downloaded the files with at least a 10-second interval.
+For the conferences whose papers are stored in digital libraries, we manually downloaded PDF files due to bot prohibition.
 Then we converted the PDF data into the text data using PDFminer.six~\cite{pdfminer} and ran the query for each paper.
-We preliminarily confirmed that our search query and Python script were matched with our criteria.
-Specifically, we ran our script for all accepted papers of a conference that we had fully reviewed, and we found that our script did not exclude papers that met our criteria.
+We preliminarily confirmed that our search query and script matched our criteria.
+Specifically, we ran our script for all accepted papers of a certain conference that we had fully reviewed and found that our script did not exclude papers that meet our criteria.